 The CTC Registry allows facilities to collect data about CT colonography procedures, including patients’ demographic information, medical history and risk factors, procedure indications, and follow-up information.

-A new case consists of up to three forms:
+A new case consists of up to two forms:

 The Case Registration form captures patient information such as name, ID (e.g. SSN), date of birth, etc., as well as the exam date.
 A new case form is required for each exam, even if you have previously recorded a different CT exam for this patient.

 The Exam form captures data from the patient’s colonography in two sections:

 Section A is General information, such as the Interpreting Physician and various metrics about the exam (e.g. CTDIvol, scanner type), etc.

 Section B, Post Examination and Adverse Results, covers exam results, including whether or not a polyp of at least 10mm was identified.

 PDF versions of both forms are available for you to print and record data to assist your internal workflow.
 You can download forms individually, or download a single PDF "form package" containing all three forms.